vtex-apps/product-comparison/README.md

 ```

 # Features and Interfaces
-This application exposes below interfaces if you need to customize further.
+If you need to customize further, this application exposes below interfaces.
 Refer `blocks.json` if you need more insight.

 Interface | Description
 ------------ | -------------